Chakradhar-Jeereddy/Postgre-adminstration/01_MVCC.md

 - The function txid_current() shows the ID of the current transaction
 - xmin - is the transaction id that inserted that row, if the rows are inserted as part of same transacton, its xmin value will remain same.
   Any sql statement that started before a transaction lets say 1095, will not abe able to see the future transactions
+- xmax - if value of xmax is 0 means the rows will be visible to all application users.
+If it shows txid, that an uncomitted delete or update and will not be visible to ongoing session.
+- Isolation levels are "read commit", "repeatable read", "serialized repeatable read".
+ "read notcommited" is not supported.
+  For read consitency use repeatable read.
+-
-- xmax - if value of xmax is 0 means the record was never deleted, if it shows a txid that is the transaction which issued a delete
+- the record was never deleted, if it shows a txid that is the transaction which issued a delete

 - Two senarios here
   1) delete issued and not commited.